 She felt more like a friend than a health or nutrition professional.
 I always looked forward to our sessions and just getting to talk with someone who gets it, while getting awesome advice.

 If you're on the fence or not sure about taking the leap, absolutely do it.
 In my 8 years of being diagnosed with ulcerative colitis, working with Romanwell was the best care decision that I've made.
-I know that I would be much worse off health-wise if I hadn't started working with one of their IBD dietitians.
+I know that I would be much worse off health-wise if I hadn't started working with Brittany.

 But now, I'm confident, I feel good, I have energy and I learned the most important ways to take care of myself.

 All client names and photographs have been changed to protect their privacy.